MarqusJonsson/M7011E/README.md

 17. Run ``npm run startts`` to start the authentication server

-18. Create a copy of the generated public key from step 16 located in M7011E/backend/auth and move it to M7011E/backend/simulator (TODO currently using private key instead of public key
+18. Create a copy of the generated access public key "``accessPublic.key``" from step 16 located in the root directory of the auth server and move the copy to the root directory of the simulator server

 19. Open a command prompt and go to M7011E/backend/simulator